 How to overcome unpredictable setbacks with elastic customer service

-So, why can’t your call center be elastic?
-I’ve spent years thinking about this.
+So, why can’t your call centers be elastic?
 Why can’t you have trained agents that are called to work during peak hours?
-Flight cancellation due to the coronavirus?
+Flight cancellation due to an event like the coronavirus?
 No problem.
-Just pay 1.5X, and agents will be there.
-But the reality is far more complex than that.
+Just pay 1.5X, and agents will be there; but, reality is far more complex than that.

 Agents are not drivers.
 Driving a car is a generic skill that doesn’t require specialization.
 Google Maps gives drivers the ability to navigate any city regardless if they’ve been there or not.
 Drivers can easily move between cities, and even switch between driving tasks (i.e. delivering takeout, transporting people, or picking up packages) as demand changes.